 Access Control Systems | CCTV Systems |

-Below we will talk about 'redundancy' - we have written an article covering tis in more depth: Data Center Redundancy | N, N+1, N+2, 2N & 2N+1 Explained
+🔗 Below we will talk about 'redundancy' - we have written an article covering this in more depth see | Data Center Redundancy | N, N+1, N+2, 2N & 2N+1 Explained

 🟩 Tier 1 – Basic Capacity

-Below are some notes regarding a Tier 1 data center:
+Key points about a Tier 1 data center:

 🟧 General Requirements